unifiedcontrolsystem/dai-ds/docs/UnderstandingDaiNetworkListenerConfigurations.md

-# ***DaiNetworkListener Configurations for Adapters***
+# ***Configuration Guide for Adapters Using the "dai_network_listener" Component***

 ## 1. Introduction
-This documentation describes how to configure the providers using the dai_network_listener component to "monitor" multiple partitions or sources for a single DAI type (RAS Events, Environmental, Logs, etc...).
+This documentation describes how to configure the providers using the dai_network_listener component to "monitor" multiple sources for a single DAI type (RAS Events, Environmental, Logs, etc...).
+Currently, this component is used in the monitoring provider (RAS event and environmental data), the provisioner provider (node boot state changes), and the inventory provider (node inventory changes).
+The information below is limited the general cases, separate documentation is provided for the specific provider configuration.

 ## 2. Logger Specification & Benchmarking
 You can specify the Logger implementation by using the key `logProvider` at the root level of the configuration map.
 Examples:

 ```json
 {